developer-job-simulation/express-js-backend/README.md

 Please refer to the API Swagger documentation for clear specifications of the API's intended behavior.
 You can find the Swagger docs at http://localhost:3000/api-docs.

+Once you create a pull request with your changes, our automated test runner will validate your code to check if it is correct.
+No need for manual review!

 ## Learning Objectives

 You will learn and gain experience with: